- To read a private blog.

 To accept membership, you are required to provide a Blogger account, or to setup a new Blogger account.
 You should see a version of the standard Blogger / Google login display.
 There are several possibilities, when you use the Blogger / Google login wizard.

 Note that the invitation - to a private blog or a team blog - has an expiration date.
-If you want to access the blog, you are supposed to accept membership when you open the email (or view the blog once) - you should not use the invitation itself as a token for ongoing access.
+If you want to access the blog, you are supposed to accept membership when you open the email (or view the blog once) - you should not use the preview invitation as a token, for repeated access.
 The stated guest membership period may, or may not, be accurate.

 The login process will not verify for you, that you are using the correct Blogger account - that is your responsibility.
 Always use the correct account, when accepting membership.